riccardocalligaro/registro_elettronico/README.md

 ## Overview of the project

-Flutter client for eletronic school register management using clean architecture(Classeviva).
+Flutter client for eletronic school register (Classeviva) management using clean architecture.

+- Simple and beautiful
+- Useful charts and stats about grades, absences, etc...
+- Dark & Light theme (dark is just better)
+- Notifications when there is a new event (new grade, new event, etc..)
+- Data persistency
+- 🌍 Multi language support (Italian & English) and localizaiton

-Technologies and libraries that we will use:
+Main technologies and libraries that I will use:

 - 🔝 Flutter + Dart
 - 📡 Retrofit + Dio for API requests